FirelyTeam/firely-docs-firely-server/security/firely-auth/firely-auth-tutorial.rst

 If you did this, you can stop Firely Auth again in the command window you started it in (``Ctrl+C``), and start it again.
 You should be able to login as ``alice`` with the password as configured above.

-This time, Firely Auth will tell you that there are no clients configured that can access data on your behalf.

 Step 4 - Clients
 ^^^^^^^^^^^^^^^^